auxe-os/auxe_system_4d/docs/context.md

     -   See `CSS3DRenderer` usage in `src/Application/Renderer.ts`.
 -   **UI Layer (React)**: Loading screen, overlays, toggles.
     -   Mounted in `#ui` and `#ui-interactive`.
 See `src/Application/UI/`.
+    -   **React v18**: This project utilizes React 18, benefiting from new features like Concurrent Mode and automatic batching.

 ---